 It does take just a little bit of patience, but when you are eating the creamy and smooth results, you'll know it was totally worth the effort.

 The Secret to Perfect Easy and Creamy Potato Soup

 Grab your biggest soup pot, hopefully one with a heavy bottom, a whisk, and a sturdy long handled spoon.
 I like to use a wooden spoon, but a metal one will work too.

 Melt the butter on medium-low.
 Once it's completely melted, add the flour.

 Now here's the trick

-With the heat ON LOW add the milk ONE TABLESPOON at a time.
-Slowly mix the milk into the butter and flour.
-It will thicken (a lot) as you add the milk… that’s what you want!
+With the heat ON LOW add the milk 1/2 a cup at a time.
+Whisk thoroughly until the milk has been fully incorporated before adding the next 1/2 cup of milk.
+It will thicken (a lot) as you add the milk... that's what you want!

 Continue in this manner until the mixture starts to get soupy.
 At that point you can dump in the rest of the milk without an issue.

-Let this cook on low for about 45 minutes, stirring occasionally to prevent burning.
-Trust me, burning potato soup doesn’t turn out well for anyone… ask me how I know!
+Let this cook on low for about 15 minutes until the base starts to thicken again, stirring occasionally to prevent burning.
+Trust me, burning potato soup doesn't turn out well for anyone... ask me how I know!

-After about 45 minutes add the rest of the ingredients and continue cooking for about 45 additional minutes.
+Once the base has thickened, it's time to add the rest of the ingredients and continue cooking for about 15 additional minutes.